 Features and licenses for Azure AD Multi-Factor Authentication

 To protect user accounts in your organization, multi-factor authentication should be used.
 This feature is especially important for accounts that have privileged access to resources.
-Basic multi-factor authentication features are available to Microsoft 365 and Azure Active Directory (Azure AD) global administrators for no extra cost.
-If you want to upgrade the features for your admins or extend multi-factor authentication to the rest of your users, you can purchase Azure AD Multi-Factor Authentication in several ways.
+Basic multi-factor authentication features are available to Microsoft 365 and Azure Active Directory (Azure AD) users and global administrators for no extra cost.
+If you want to upgrade the features for your admins or extend multi-factor authentication to the rest of your users with more authentication methods and greater control, you can purchase Azure AD Multi-Factor Authentication in several ways.

 This article details the different ways that Azure AD Multi-Factor Authentication can be licensed and used.
 For specific details about pricing and billing, see the Azure AD pricing page.

 Azure AD Multi-Factor Authentication can be used, and licensed, in a few different ways depending on your organization's needs.
 All tenants are entitled to basic multifactor authentication features via Security Defaults.
 You may already be entitled to use advanced Azure AD Multi-Factor Authentication depending on the Azure AD, EMS, or Microsoft 365 license you currently have.
 For example, the first 50,000 monthly active users in Azure AD External Identities can use MFA and other Premium P1 or P2 features for free.
 For more information, see Azure Active Directory External Identities pricing.